 But preventing asthma isn't as simple as avoiding antibacterial soap, having a big family or spending time on the farm.
 For one thing, a number of microbes — such as respiratory syncytial virus (RSV) — may cause asthma rather than prevent it.
 In addition, infections that might help prevent asthma can cause a number of other health problems.
 The type of germ isn't the only factor that plays a role, either.
 The severity of an infection and when the infection occurs during childhood also appear to matter.

-More research is needed to understand exactly how childhood germ exposure might help prevent asthma.
-What we do know is that in children with asthma, exposure to germs is likely to do more harm than good.
+For now, more research is needed to understand exactly how childhood germ exposure might help prevent asthma.

 See more Expert Answers